 A love of the outdoors, hiking and wine as well as a means for meeting new people was the inspiration for Walk and Wine Friends.
-We are primarily an over 40 club.
+We are primarily an over 50 club.
 We do moderate hikes, quiet water kayaking, host wine tasting events and group trips.
-The club formed in 2008 in Nevada and has since expanded to include chapters currently in Delaware, Iowa, Pennsylvania, New Hampshire and Wisconsin.
-If you are in one of these states complete the information below and scroll down and review our Guidelines.
-We will send you the membership forms or contact me about starting a chapter in your state.
+The club formed in 2008 in Nevada and has since expanded to several states including Delaware New Hampshire and Wisconsin.
+Want to join?
+We will send you the membership forms or you can contact me about starting a chapter in your state.

-As our Delaware chapter grows (now at 37 members) it is important to clarify some of our membership guidelines, please abide by the following policies.
+As our Delaware chapter grows it is important to clarify some of our membership guidelines, please abide by the following policies.

 We welcome new ideas and look forward to many more hikes and trips!

 - Dress appropriately, hats, hiking shoes, poles, water, snacks; be responsible for yourself and don’t rely on others to provide for you.